How to Find Opinion Leader on the Online Social Network?: Introduction

-In this paper, we categorised the opinion identification methods into four main categories, Topology-based Centrality, Topic-sensitive centrality, Control and Graph Sampling.
-These categories not only employ varied data sources from OSNs, but they also define opinion leaders differently.
-Topology-based Centrality mainly concentrates on the network structure.
+In this paper, we categorise the opinion identification methods into four main categories, \textit{Topology-based Centrality}, \textit{Topic-sensitive Centrality}, \textit{Control- and Sampling-based Centrality}.
+These categories define opinion leaders in distinct ways and ingest different data features.
+Topology-based centrality mainly concentrates on the network structure.
 In this context, opinion leaders are defined as individuals who occupy the most significant position within the social group.
-When user content is taken into consideration, the Topic-Sensitive Centrality facilitates the identification of opinion leaders within specific topics.
-It aids in the identification of influential users who can disseminate topic-related information or influence the opinions of others within a specific context.
-Additionally, real-time content can be utilised as a representation of the dynamic opinion states of users, which can be used to build the mathematical model to describe the evolution of opinion states.
-Leveraging the dynamic influence model, Control methodologies aim to identify individuals who can steer the direction of overall opinion.
-Then, Graph Sampling methodologies focus on identifying a specific subset of opinion leaders who, despite their limited numbers, can be instrumental in reconstructing the comprehensive opinion network.
-As illustrated in Figure.\ref{meth}, we have showed the relationship among these four methodologies, offering a deep understanding of the development of opinion leader detection method.
-In table.\ref{table:1}, we provide the notations that are used in this paper.
+When user semantic content is taken into consideration, the Topic-Sensitive Centrality facilitates the identification of opinion leaders within specific topics.
+This approach helps identify influential users capable of disseminating topic-related information and influencing opinions within specific contexts.
+Additionally, real-time content can be utilised as a representation of the dynamic opinion states of users, which can be used to build a mathematical model to describe the evolution of opinion states.
+Leveraging the dynamic influence model, control methodologies aim to identify individuals who can steer the direction of overall opinion.
+Finally, graph sampling methodologies focus on identifying a specific subset of opinion leaders who, despite their limited numbers, can be instrumental in reconstructing the comprehensive opinion network.
+As illustrated in Figure.\ref{meth}, we show the these four methodologies, and then go on in rest of paper to offer a deeper understanding of each method.